jishnuteegala/QR-Code-Generator/README.md

 Henry Hall   henry.hall@example.com       +44 20 9012 3456
 ```

 As mentioned in the "Usage" section, make sure to customize the data in your Excel file according to your needs.
-Ensure that the headers/fields in your Excel File match with the desired contents of each QR Code that is generated and all instances where the field is used to access rows within the pandas dataframe.
+Ensure that the headers/fields in your Excel File match with the desired contents of each QR Code that is generated and all instances where the field is used to access each row's value given the field name within the pandas dataframe.

 ## License